menard-noe/WarCardGame/Readme.txt

 	- The game can end in a draw if all the players have no more cards.
 	- When a player wins a turn, he will earn the pot containing all the cards that were played this turn.
 Those cards are added in a random order at the bottom of the player deck/hand.
 	- In the game mode where we select the hand of the players :
-		- The hands haven’t necessarily the same number of cards between each player.
+		- The hands haven�t necessarily the same number of cards between each player.
 Moreover, we don't have to give all the 52 cards.
 		- A player can't be given 0 card (otherwise pseudo dsl craches).
 		- The order the cards are given to a player will be maintained (if a player is given 4C 3D, the first card that will be popped from the deck will be the card 4C).
 The hands are not shuffled at this level.
 	- In the game mode where we don't select the hand of the players :